How can I upload inventory if I have more than one POS, WMS, or other sources of truth for inventory?

 For retailers with distributed inventory, fabric Inventory is an optimal solution for effectively managing the aggregation of real-time inventory into a Single Source of Truth (SSOT).
 For each location you want to manage inventory for, a location with a unique location number must exist.
 In addition, you can configure networks of locations sharing inventory using Network APIs.

 For testing purposes, fabric Inventory is pre-configured with a default location where all inventory is initially assigned.
-To manage inventory for each specific location, it is necessary to have a unique location number to every SKU during bulk upload.
+To manage inventory for each specific location, it’s necessary to have a unique location number to every SKU during bulk upload.
 You can configure networks of locations that share inventory, by using the Networks interface.

 How do I manage Inventory aggregation in fabric?